Click "Play" to Listed the Article

 - Rats nests.
 If you come across shredded pieces of clothing, cardboard or loft insulation in crawl spaces or your attic, it’s probably a rat nest.
 They often use this kind of material they pick around your house to build their nests.
 This is a sure sign of a rat infestation.

 - Footprints.
 Rat prints are easily identifiable and especially in dusty areas.
 The leave footprints and tail marks in their paths as they scavenge for food and water.

 If you notice any of these signs, it’s recommended that you act swiftly.
 A small rat problem could easily turn into a big problem.
 Rats multiply fast; a few rats could easily turn into a colony that could tear down your house having costly implications.
-Call the Exterminators at 647-496-2211 or check our online shop for some rat control products.
+Call The Exterminators Pest Control Toronto at 647-496-2211 or check our online shop for some rat control products.

 Article Updated: November 3, 2020